 The opportunity to showcase FranNet’s satisfied clients is something we’re always proud to do.
-Not only does it put a personal touch on our services, but it gives our readership the opportunity to see exactly how people come to the entrepreneurial decisions necessary to embark upon their own personal journey.
+Not only does it put a personal touch on our services, but it gives our readership the opportunity to see exactly how people come to the entrepreneurial decisions necessary to embark upon their own personal journeys.
 Without a doubt, there are many out there who may see themselves in the subjects and topics we feature in the blog.
 Today, we’re going to focus on a very touching story with one of our clients, Wendy Seiler.
 For Seiler, the journey to owning her own franchise began with a very personal experience.

 For over a decade, Seiler had a traditional Corporate America “paycheck every two weeks” kind of job.
 As a client service IT manager for a mid-sized manufacturing company, she enjoyed the stability of her career and admits to having never considered ownership of a business of her own.
 “I had never considered a business for myself—felt it wasn’t for me,” she stated.
 However, two factors were about to simultaneously enter her life that would inexorably lead to a change in thinking.